Mabdillahi88/sciencequiz2/README.md

 4. I want to know how I fared after identifying the sentence.
 5. I want to see the word that I attempted to guess.
 6. I want to be capable to use desktop, tablet, and mobile devices to play the game.
-7. I want to be able to communicate with the developer
+7. As a first-time user, I want to be able to communicate with the developer using the scroll down feature.
 8. I want confirmation that my message was sent.

 ### Site Owner